 Hurricane Matthew hit the southern part of Haiti as a Category 4 storm Oct.
 4, 2016, and the country still hasn’t fully recovered from that devastating storm.
 Projections had Irma hitting Haiti hard, but the country was spared from severe devastation.

 Where did Hurricane Irma hit?

-The storm tracked northwest through the Caribbean, along Florida’s west coast and into Georgia, Alabama, Mississippi, South Carolina, eventually dissipating over Tennessee.
+The storm tracked northwest through the Caribbean, along Florida’s west coast, and into Georgia, Alabama, Mississippi, and South Carolina, eventually dissipating over Tennessee.

 Timeline of Hurricane Irma’s path

 Wednesday, Sept.
 6: